The Co-Production of Service: Modeling Services in Contact Centers Using Hawkes Processes: Motivation, Background, and Further Literature Review

 In this way, asynchronous communication offers benefits to both the customer and the agent.
-For example on the customer side, this structure allows the customer to take breaks during the conversation if she so desires.
-At any point, she can choose to temporarily leave the conversation, perhaps to gather information related to the service interaction or simply to pursue other activities.
+On the customer side, for example, this structure allows the guest to take breaks during the conversation if they so desire.
+At any point, the customer can choose to temporarily leave the conversation, perhaps to gather information related to the service interaction or simply to pursue other activities.
 On the agent side, these gaps offer the representative the flexibility to assist several customers in parallel.
-Rather than idly waiting for one particular customer's response, an agent can instead make use of the spare time and assist another person instead.
+Rather than idly waiting for one particular customer's response, an agent can instead make use of the spare time and assist another person.
+While this flexibility is beneficial individually, it actually creates challenges for system-level decisions.
+For example, these behaviors create a mismatch between the number of conversations assigned to an agent --- their concurrency --- and the number of those conversations that presently require work.
+This can be seen in Figure \ref{fig:HistogramAssigned}.
+Here, we discretize the agent's shifts into intervals of lengths 2, 5, and 10 minutes,\footnote{We use three interval lengths as a robustness check.
+Too long intervals may bundle conversations as concurrent when they were not actually served in parallel, while too short intervals may miss conversations that are inactive during that time. } and, in each interval, we compare the number of conversations that are assigned to an agent and the number of those conversations that are active, meaning that they contain messages in that interval.
+As Figure \ref{fig:HistogramAssigned} shows, there is a large discrepancy between activity and assignment, and even between the measurements of activity over different interval lengths.
+These discrepancies can be problematic for operational decisions.
+Current contact center routing policies \citep[e.g.,][]{Tezcan2014RoutingCustomersb,Long2019} assume that all assigned customers are equally active at any given point in time.
+One of this paper's goals is to develop a methodology to predict, in real time, the true level of upcoming conversation activity that an agent will handle, and to demonstrate the impact of such workload-measuring methodology on routing policies and service levels.